spbnick/spbnick.github.io/_posts/2016-07-31-Wrapping-up-DIGImend-work.markdown

   then testing;
 * Favux, for helping support users and contributing wiki contents and HOWTOs;
 * Viktoria S., for helping support users and contributing HOWTOs;
+* Alexandre Prokoudine, of libregraphicsworld.org for writing about the project;
 * the incredible number of tablet owners, who meticulously collected diagnostics, strived to learn Linux, and tested the drivers, for their efforts, patience and gratitude;